wcasper/math430spring2023/extras/syllabus.md

 ## Course meeting information
 * Section: 01
-* Course ID: 20158
+* Course ID: 19501
-* Time: MW 4:00PM-5:50PM
+* Time: MW 4:00PM-5:15PM
-* Meeting Dates: 08/20/2022-12/09/2022
+* Meeting Dates: 01/21/2022-05/12/2022
-* Location: MH 565
+* Location: MH 563

 ## Course catalog description
-This course is a first course in topology at the senior level.
-Topics include topological spaces and continuous functions, connectedness and compactness, metric spaces and function spaces.
+Basic concepts of classical number theory with modern applications.
+Divisibility, congruences.
+Diophantine approximations and equations, primitive roots, continued fractions.
+Applications to public key cyprotography, primality testing, factoring methods and check digits.

-**Course prerequisites:** Math 350 with a "C" (2.0) or better; or graduate standing.
+**Course prerequisites:** Math 302 with a "C" (2.0) or better; or graduate standing.

 ## Course Material
 ### Required Textbooks
 The textbook for this course is:

-1. *Introduction to Topology and Modern Analysis* by George F. Simmons.
+1. *Elementary Number Theory* by Burton 7th Ed.

 ### Required technology
 For this course, you will need to have access to technology that will allow you to join Zoom office hours, and view and upload assignments on Canvas.